 Using OpenConnect with iOS

-OpenConnect was created to be an open source replacement for Cisco’s AnyConnect protocol.
+Developers created OpenConnect as an open-source replacement for Cisco’s AnyConnect protocol.

 So, technically, OpenConnect iOS is not available at all.